See answers to common questions.

 No, since the 16-digit card numbers are not changing, you will not need to re-enroll your new card(s).

-Zero Liability Fraud protection does not apply to ATM transactions or PIN transactions not processed by Visa, and certain commercial card transactions.
+Limitations apply.
 Notify PNC Bank immediately of any unauthorized use.
-For specific restrictions, limitations and other details regarding unauthorized use, see your account agreement.
+For specific time restrictions, limitations and other details regarding unauthorized use, see your account agreement.

 Visa is a registered trademark of Visa International Service Association and used under license.